juanxo90/MAGCPD/README.md

 The GUI requires as an input data:

 a) GEOtiff image with the magnetic data.

 b) Flight altitude of the data acquisition in km.

 c) Fractal parameters.

 d) Selection interactive of the wavenumber range.

-e) Thermal parameters for the temperature profiles
+e) Thermal parameters for the temperature profiles.

 Data are attached and corresponds by: